Ancient Indian History: Concise UPSC Notes, Key Topics & Quick Revision

 Buddha was born under a Sal tree in Lumbini grove.

-Queen Maya Devi died seven days after his birth; Buddha was raised by his aunt Mahaprajapati Gautami.
+Queen Maya Devi died seven days after his birth; Buddha was raised by his maternal aunt Mahaprajapati Gautami (who later became the first Buddhist nun).

 He meditated under the Bodhi tree at Bodh Gaya for 49 days before enlightenment.

-The wheel (Dharmachakra) symbolizes his first sermon at Sarnath.
+The symbol of the wheel (Dharmachakra) represents his first sermon at Sarnath.

-Buddha never claimed divinity; he called himself the ‘Tathagata’ or ‘one who has thus gone’.
+Buddha never claimed divinity; he called himself the ‘Tathagata’ (one who has thus gone or attained the truth) and emphasized the human potential for enlightenment.

 Mains Key Points

-Life of Buddha symbolizes rejection of luxury and search for truth.
+The Life of Buddha symbolizes the rejection of luxury and the search for ultimate truth , setting the example for the entire monastic order.

-The Twelve Deeds represent stages from divine resolve to teaching humanity.
+The Twelve Deeds represent stages from divine resolve to teaching humanity, forming the iconographic and narrative basis of Buddhist tradition.

-Buddha’s message emphasized ethics, meditation, and liberation over rituals.
+Buddha’s message emphasized ethics (Sila), meditation (Samadhi), and wisdom (Prajna) over rituals.

-The spread of Buddhism owes much to the simplicity and universality of his teachings.
+The spread of Buddhism owes much to the simplicity, universality, and pragmatic nature of his teachings, making the Sangha highly accessible.

 Prelims Strategy Tips